NixOS/nix-constitutional-assembly/README.md

 This includes public spaces such as:
 - Community discussions on [Zulip](./zulip.md) in the [governance channel](https://nixpkgs.zulipchat.com/#narrow/stream/435724-governance)
-- Open calls: For updates and Q&A, occasionally announced as necessary
+- Open calls: For updates and Q&A, occasionally announced as necessary, past meeting notes [here](./calls)

 Furthermore, since public spaces don't work for everybody, you can also reach out to the [members](#members) privately, and the NCA may also reach out to some people as needed.